State Education Agency (SEA) Dyslexia LegislationHas Legislation?Yes

 According to SB48, “The Department of Education shall collaborate with the Professional Standards Commission to improve and update professional development opportunities for teachers specifically relating to dyslexia.
 The training shall focus on: (1) Development and ongoing implementation of training and coaching for teachers regarding dyslexia and other disorders; (2) Identifying high-quality trainers to provide support to local school systems utilizing a coaching model to develop school level dyslexia experts; (3) Developing awareness training modules for all instructional staff to include information about dyslexia; (4) Evidence based interventions, structured multisensory approaches to teach language and reading skills, and accommodations for students with characteristics of dyslexia and other disorders; and School and school system policies and procedures related to the response-to-intervention framework addressing reading, writing, mathematics, and behavior.
 Teachers shall be notified annually of any changes in policy, procedures, and specific instructional methodologies.”

-According to SB48, “No later than December 1, 2019, the Department of Education shall make available a dyslexia informational handbook that includes guidance, technical assistance, and training to assist all local school systems in the implementation of evidence based practices for instructing students with characteristics of dyslexia.
+The law further states, “No later than December 1, 2019, the Department of Education shall make available a dyslexia informational handbook that includes guidance, technical assistance, and training to assist all local school systems in the implementation of evidence based practices for instructing students with characteristics of dyslexia.
 Such handbook shall include, but not be limited to, the following information for local school systems screening students in kindergarten and grades one through three who have been identified through the response-to-intervention process as having characteristics of dyslexia: (1) Evidence based practices designed specifically for students with characteristics of dyslexia; (2) Characteristics of targeted instruction for dyslexia; (3) Guidance on developing instructional plans for students with characteristics of dyslexia; (4) Best practices toward meaning-centered reading and writing; (5) Developmentally appropriate curricula and engaging instructional materials and practices; (6) Structured multisensory approaches to teach language and reading skills; and (7) Suggested training programs.”

 Literacy State-identified Measurable Result (SIMR) - Part B